Indexing Guide

 Using Discover Indexes in the eDiscovery Module

 The Discover eDiscovery module has always offered indexed searching via 'Quick Search", however, it was only available when searching content in Office 365.
-Quick Search now supports file-based content a well.
+Quick Search now supports file-based content as well.

 eDiscovery search steps